nikodunk/roomsolar/content/solar-kit/_index.md

 Short answer It can charge all your laptops and phones and run your speakers and power your lights.
 It's a powerful solar system with a powerful battery and inverter attached.
 It cannot run your iron or laundry, but it is enough to back up a full-size, family fridge for a 4 hours a day in summer if the power goes out, or easily power a mini-fridge at the beach for 24 hours.
 Have fun! :)

-Longer answer is in SF it'll make on average 4.26 * 200W = 852Wh (0.85kWh) per day.
+Longer answer is in SF it'll make on average 4.26 * 100W = 426Wh (0.426kWh) per day.
+Of course in winter it'll make less (around 300Wh), in summer more (around 800Wh).
 Of that 500Wh will be stored.
-Of course in winter it'll make less, in summer more, which is why the solar is a little "over-specced".
-This means that if you're in a sunnier clime or in summer anywhere, your batteries will always be full even when you're using energy all day from the system.
+And if you're further north, maybe you will want a second panel for winters.
+And if you're further south, even in winter your batteries will always be full even when you're using energy all day from the system.

 Any questions?
 Get in contact above.